Dugchugy/WiiUControllerInterface/README.md

 # WiiUControllerInterface
- A python Program for interfacing with a wii u pro controller
+ A python Program for interfacing with a wii u pro controller that was adapted to C++